Iink0/aframe/docs/introduction/interactions-and-controllers.md

 [metatouchcomponent]: ../components/meta-touch-controls.md

 To add controllers for Oculus Touch, use the [meta-touch-controls component][metatouchcomponent] for both hands.
-Then try it out on a [WebVR-enabled desktop browser][rocks]:
+Then try it out on a [WebXr-enabled desktop browser][rocks]:

 ```html